bpbond/cosore/README.md

 When asked to build the synthesis dataset, the R package will
 * Scan the `inst/extdata` folder for installed datasets
-* For each dataset, parse the metadata, and then based on `Instrument_name` call the appropriate function to parse the raw data
+* For each dataset, parse the metadata, and then based on `Instrument_name` call the appropriate function to parse the raw data (which for size reasons are not located in the repository)
 * This is done via a [drake](https://github.com/ropensci/drake) pipeline, so we only rebuild datasets when needed
-* A `list` of lists is returned, where each entry is a list of the relevant dataset objects (description, contributors, etc); convenience functions generate data frames ready (or readier) for analysis
+* Currently a `list` of lists is returned, where each entry is a list of the relevant dataset objects (description, contributors, etc); convenience functions generate data frames ready (or readier) for analysis
 * Reports are generated for the overall database and each individual dataset.